Changing-Look AGNs -- I. Tracking the transition on the main sequence of quasars: Introduction

 This paper is the first in a series of preparing and analyzing spectral and other properties for a database of already discovered CL AGNs.
-Here, we focus on the spectral fitting and analysis of broad emission lines in an exhaustive sample of CL AGNs available in the literature.
-The paper is organized as follows: The methodology to prepare an exhaustive sample of CL AGNs is reported in Section \ref{sec:sample}.
+Here, we focus on the spectral fitting and analysis of broad emission lines in a sizable sample of CL AGNs available in the literature.
+The paper is organized as follows: The methodology to prepare a sizable sample of CL AGNs is reported in Section \ref{sec:sample}.
 In Section \ref{sec:analysis}, we present the spectral analysis of archival SDSS spectroscopic data using a publicly available automatic spectral fitting package {\sc PyQSOFit}\footnote{\href{https://github.com/legolason/PyQSOFit}{https://github.com/legolason/PyQSOFit}}.
 In Section \ref{sec:results} we estimate the BH masses and Eddington ratios for each epoch per source in our sample and study their transition along the quasar main sequence.
 We also study the Balmer decrement as a function of time and AGN luminosity for the sources in our sample.
-We discuss further possibilities and issues relevant to this study in Section \ref{sec:discussions} and provide a summary of our findings through this study in Section \ref{sec:conclusion}.
+We discuss further possibilities and issues relevant to this study in Section \ref{sec:discussions} and summarize our findings through this study in Section \ref{sec:conclusion}.
 In this work we use $\Lambda$CDM cosmology ($\Omega_{\Lambda}$ = 0.7, $\Omega_{\mathrm M}$ = 0.3, $H_{0}$ = 70 km s$^{-1}$ Mpc$^{-1}$).